erichfeinstein/MunchBox/README danny.txt

 Week of 4/22

+4/27: Fixed static memory leaks relating to PhotoAnalyzer's AsyncTask.
+Some refactoring; also adjusted layout parameters to reduce unnecessary computations.

 4/23: Implemented offline functionality.
 App no longer crashes when it fails to receive responses from Google's services.
 (Though it's much less useful in these cases.)

 Week of 4/15